phase1geo/tke/doc/md/TKE Developer Guide/Plugin API/api--menu--enabled.md

 ## api::menu::enabled

 Determines whether the given menu path is able to be invoked within the main menu system.
 The value of _menu-path_ is a slash (/) separated hierarchical string where each element of the string corresponds to a submenu within the main menus.
+The _menu-path_ hierarchy must exactly match the English text for the menu.

 For example, to see if the `Find Next` command exists within the `Edit` menu, call this procedure as follows:

 ```Tcl
 set enabled [api::menu::enabled "Find/Find Next"]